erick1005/alx-system_engineering-devops/0x00-shell_basics/README.md

-8-firstdelete deletes a file in a folder 9-firstdirdelete deletes a directory inside another 10-back changes directory from current to previous
+8-firstdelete deletes a file in a folder 9-firstdirdelete deletes a directory inside another 10-back changes directory from current to previous 11-list list all files in all directories and subdirectories